-The Explorer Express Train is closed for maintenance.
-Please check back for updates.
+The Explorer Express Train is currently closed for maintenance.

 Enjoy a ride on this two-fifths replica of the 1863 C.P.
 Huntington steam locomotive, a favorite attraction for many EcoTarium's visitors.
 Open-air passenger cars take visitors on a scenic 12-minute ride; a relaxing and fun way to see the museum grounds.
 Best of all, pass through a tunnel that elicits squeals of delight from young (and young at heart) passengers.

 $3.00 per person/$2.00 for EcoTarium members.
 Tickets are available at the train station on the day of your visit and are not stamped for any particular time; train seats are filled first come, first served, for each departure.